alexandervoronov/tiny-transaction-processor/README.md

 ### Errors

-There are two main error types. _InputFormatError_ covers CSV parsing errors and the issues with missing/invalid amount for _Transfers_. _ProcessingError_ contains all exceptional cases supported by the Tiny transaction processor like trying two withdraw more than available mount or duplicated chargeback of the same transaction.
+There are two main error types. _InputFormatError_ covers CSV parsing errors and the issues of missing or invalid amount for _Transfers_. _ProcessingError_ covers exception cases supported by the tiny transaction processor like trying two withdraw more than available mount or duplicated chargeback of the same transaction.
 There is no pretty formatting for the errors yet the names of the errors are intended to be descriptive and sufficient for analysis and development purposes.
-In the future the error types could be improved to implement _Error_ trait and provide the conventional information expected from errors.
+The error types could be improved to implement _Error_ trait and provide the conventional information expected from errors.

-### Assumptions and rules
+### Processing assumptions and additional rules

-- A second dispute of a transaction that is already in dispute is ignored.
+- The second dispute of a transaction that is already in dispute is ignored.
 This prevents from unnecessarily doubling the held amount.
 If the dispute has been resolved, the transaction can be disputed again.
   Disputes of a charged back transaction are also ignored.
-- _Transfers_ that reuse a transaction ID of previous _Transfers_ are ignored.
+- _Transfer_ that reuses a transaction ID of one of the previous _Transfers_ is ignored.
-- If an _Amendment_ has a client ID that doesn't match one in the disputed transaction, it's ignored.
+- If an _Amendment_ has a client ID that doesn't match the one in the disputed transaction, it's ignored.
-- If an _Amendment_ has an amount specified, it still counts as a valid amendment, yet the amount is ignored.
+- If an _Amendment_ has an amount specified, it still counts as a valid transaction, yet the amount value is ignored.
 - _Disputes_ of both _Deposits_ and _Withdrawals_ will reduce the available balance.
 It feels unintuitive for _Withdrawals_, and if we had double-entry transactions, probably only the credited account should have been affected.
-With the given format I assumed that the money were questionably spent and as there might be a party in the world that would like to be compensated, we hold the given amount until further information.
-Which also seems to be inline with the specification.
+With the given format I assumed that the money were questionably spent and as there might be somebody in the world that would like to be compensated, we hold the given amount until further information.
+Which also seems to be in line with the specification.
 - When account is locked after a _Chargeback_, all the further _Deposits_ and _Withdrawals_ are ignored.
-There is no way an account can be unlocked. _Disputes_ of other transactions are allowed.
+There is no way to unlock a locked account. _Disputes_ and further _Chargebacks_ of other transactions are allowed.
 - It a _Transfer_ was ignored, it also can't be disputed.
 The error will be reported as unfamiliar transaction.

 The described assumptions are covered by tests.
 As a trade-off towards conciseness/readability of the tests,